baytelman/backend-interview/README.md

 If you decide to continue with this process, **write us back WHEN** you expect to submit your solution before you begin implementing it.
 This is really important so we can better arrange to wait for you, specially if you want to take a little bit longer.

 If you decide NOT to continue with this process, let us know! ...
-So we don't keep sending your reminders.
+So we stop spamming you with reminders.

 We sincerely thank you for your interest and your time.